defold/doc/docs/ko/manuals/bob.md

                                          manifest and archive.
     --manifest-public-key <arg>          Public key to use when signing manifest and archive.
- -mp,--mobileprovisioning <arg>          mobileprovisioning profile (iOS) -o,--output <arg>                       Output directory.
+    --max-cpu-threads <arg>              Max count of threads that bob.jar can use -mp,--mobileprovisioning <arg>          mobileprovisioning profile (iOS) -o,--output <arg>                       Output directory.
 Default is
                                          "build/default"